arnfred/covid-19/README.md

 * 2020-03-24: I find the German numbers hard to make sense of because of the big delta between confirmed cases on March 20th and March 21st.
 I haven't been able to figure out if this change is due to a change in testing practices or if it might indicate that measures taken before the school closures have started to show effect.
 * 2020-03-30: German cases show a very irregular pattern that has fluctuated a lot but not shown any significant growth over the last 9 days.
 If we ignore the peak on March 20th and assume it's cases accumulated from earlier days (which is guesswork on my part), then it looks like the number of confirmed cases has been growing linearly and fairly slowly since the effect of school closures would be expected to set in.
+* 2020-04-04: I think April 3rd data is a blip in the data.
+I'm hoping it'll be corrected as I pull in more updated data tomorrow.

 ## France